 There are certain things you can do to limit the risk of some of these ingredients including substituting cleaning sprays, avoiding bleach and ammonia, minimizing the use of disinfectants, avoiding mixing products, and using respiratory protective devices, but ideally, the products you are using should not carry any risk of asthma, and should not require you to have to take these extra measures just to protect yourself.

 Parabens are compounds that are used as preservatives, anti-bacterial agents, and stabilizers in cleaning products.
-Parabens are known hormone disruptors, and parabens can also contributes to hormonally based cancers such as breast cancer.
-One study even showed that 99% of those with breast cancer had paraben accumulation in their breast cancer tumors.
+Parabens are known hormone disruptors, and parabens may also increase the risk of breast cancer.

 Phthalates are used in cleaning products because they allow fragrances to last longer.
 Studies show that phthalates have estrogen-like properties and anti-androgenic properties and act as hormone disruptors.